1. Joint minerals and waste

 Call for Sites 2019

-This further round of consultation is to seek nominations for additional land, which has not previously been submitted, to be considered for future minerals and waste operations in the Plan area over the next 15 to 20 years.
+This further round of consultation was to seek nominations for additional land, which had not previously been submitted, to be considered for future minerals and waste operations in the Plan area over the next 15 to 20 years.

 Additional Regulation 18 consultation on the potential allocation of Bray Quarry Extension